solana-labs/solana/docs/src/wallet-guide/cli.md

 A hardware wallet, such as the
 [Ledger hardware wallet](https://www.ledger.com/), offers a great blend of security and convenience for cryptocurrencies.
-It effectively automates the process of offline signing while retaining nearly all the convenience of an FS wallet.
+It effectively automates the process of offline signing while retaining nearly all the convenience of a file system wallet.

 {% page-ref page="../hardware-wallet/README.md" %}